Illuminator-team/Illuminator/User guide document.md

 and the power to the Electrolyser.
 In the case study, we use simple logic to achieve self-sufficiency.
 If Battery has enough capacity for charging or discharging to achieve power balance, use the Battery first.
-If Battery doesn’t have enough capacity to achieve power balance, then use Electrolyser or Fuel cell to achieve power balance.
-All the input data are in file `Input profiles` and all the output data are in file `Output profiles`.
+If Battery doesn't have enough capacity to achieve power balance, then use Electrolyser or Fuel cell to achieve power balance.
+All the input data are in the folder `Input profiles,` and all the output data are in the folder `Output profiles`.

 <div align="center">
 	<img align="center" src="docs/Figure/case study.jpg" width="500">
 </div>